mayfan/maynara.com/src/pages/blog/2019-11-16-feature-integration-for-a-conceptual-bike-sharing-mobile-application.md

           ### Discover Trends and Identify Problems

-          An affinity map was generated with a large amount of data and quotes from the user interviews and online reviews, a few common trends and pain points were identified.
+          An Affinity Map was generated with a large amount of data and quotes from the user interviews and online reviews, a few common trends and pain points were identified.
 After the problem statement was formed, we were able to focus on finding solutions and opportunity areas that